zakirullin/cognitive-load/README.md

 **By no means do we advocate to invent everything from scratch!**

 We can write code in a somewhat framework-agnostic way.
 The business logic should not reside within a framework; rather, it should use the framework's components.
 Put a framework outside of your core logic.
 Use the framework in a library-like fashion.
 This would allow new contributors to add value from day one, without the need of going through debris of framework-related complexity first.

+How many of you deal with frameworks today, that require you to know [special magic](https://www.infoq.com/presentations/8-lines-code-refactoring)?

 ## Hexagonal/Onion architecture
 There is a certain engineering excitement about all this stuff.